joheri1/project-movies-vite/README.md

 ### If I had more time
 1. I would fix the movies that have broken images.
 2. Add more styling to the route for MovieInfo.
-3. Fix the hover effect by making the movie-text-container text white on hover.
+3. Fix the hover effect to fully work.
+4. Split up the styling into different files.

 ### View it live
 [Project Movie Router](https://project-movie-router.netlify.app/)